iurnus/scripps_kaust_model_doc/esmf/install.rst

     gmake all_tests &> log.all_tests *

-If ESMF7.0.0 is successfully built, the unit tests will pass.
+If ESMF7.0.0 is successfully built, all the unit tests should pass.
+We can also compile the coupled code when a few unit tests failed.
+On ESMF official website, some unit tests could also fail.
+Currently we don't know which specific tests must pass for the coupled code.

 The perfect build summary on the ESMF website is: https://www.earthsystemcog.org/projects/esmf/platforms_7_0_0